HarshitKaushik/java-cheat-sheet/README.md

 ```

 #### Encapsulation Example
-In terms of encapsulation Approach 3 > Approach 2 > Approach 1.
+In terms of encapsulation, Approach 3 > Approach 2 > Approach 1.
 In Approach 3, the user of scorer class does not even know that there is a variable called score.
 Implementation of Scorer can change without changing other classes using Scorer.

 ### Interface
 - An interface defines a contract for responsibilities/methods of a class.
 Let's look at a few examples of interfaces.